dbt-labs/dbt-meshify/docs/index.md

 # dbt_meshify

-`dbt-meshify` is a dbt-core plugin that automates the creation of dbt-core model governance features introduced in dbt-core v1.5.
-This package will leverage your dbt project metadata to create and/or edit the files in your project to properly configure the models in your project with these governance features.
+`dbt-meshify` is a CLI tool that automates the creation of dbt mesh features introduced in dbt-core v1.5 and v1.6.
+This package will leverage your dbt project metadata to create and/or edit the files in your project to properly configure the models in your project with these features.

-These dbt-core features include:
+These dbt mesh features include:

 1. __[Groups](https://docs.getdbt.com/docs/build/groups)__ - group your models into logical sets.
 2. __[Contracts](https://docs.getdbt.com/docs/collaborate/govern/model-contracts)__ - add model contracts to your models to ensure consistent data shape.
 3. __[Access](https://docs.getdbt.com/docs/collaborate/govern/model-access)__ - control the `access` level of models within groups
 4. __[Versions](https://docs.getdbt.com/docs/collaborate/govern/model-versions)__ - create and increment versions of particular models.

-Additionally, `dbt-meshify` automates the code development required to split a monolithic dbt project into component projects, or connect multiple pre-existing dbt projects using cross-project `ref`.
+5. __[Project dependencies](https://docs.getdbt.com/docs/collaborate/govern/project-dependencies)__ - split a monolithic dbt project into component projects, or connect multiple pre-existing dbt projects using cross-project `ref`.

 This package leverages the dbt-core Python API to allow users to use standard dbt selection syntax for each of the commands in this package (unless otherwise noted).
-See details on each of the specific commands available on the [commands page](commands.md)
+See details on each of the specific commands available on the [commands page](commands.md).

 ## Getting Started